 How do I find all my 401(k) accounts?

-- Contact your previous employer.
-You can start by navigating to your former employer’s Human Resources page and finding updated contact information.
 From there, you can call or email them, letting them know you’re a former employee in search of your old retirement plan.
-They should be able to help you in locating the account or confirming its existence.
+They should be able to help you in locating the old account or confirming its existence.

 - Use Capitalize’s 401(k) Finder: Our simple, easy-to-use, and — most importantly — free 401(k) Finder can help you track down any lost retirement plans.